DCC-EX/DCCEXProtocol/README.md

 # Credits

-This delegate and connection code in this library is taken directly from the WiThrottle library by **Copyright © 2018-2019 Blue Knobby Systems Inc.**
+The delegate and connection code in this library is taken directly from the WiThrottle library by **Copyright © 2018-2019 Blue Knobby Systems Inc.**
+The rest of the code has been developed by Peter Akers (Flash62au), Peter Cole (PeteGSX) and Chris (UKBloke)

 ----
 ----